What is Porchfest?

 If the streets are closed, where do I park?

 Normal street parking outside of the event area is available to all.
-This is a very popular event, please consider carpooling, walking or biking to the event.
+However, this is a very popular event, please consider carpooling, walking or biking to the event.

 What vendors will be there for food?

-There will be various food vendors throughout the event
+There will be various food vendors at the event.

 Who organizes this event?